howdyai/botkit/docs/readme.md

 Read more about [connecting your bot to Slack](readme-slack.md#connecting-your-bot-to-slack), [connecting your bot to Cisco Spark](readme-slack.md#getting-started), [connecting your bot to Facebook](readme-facebook.md#getting-started), [connecting your bot to Twilio](readme-twilioipm.md#getting-started), or [connecting your bot to Microsoft Bot Framework](readme-botframework.md#getting-started)

-## Included Examples

-These examples are included in the Botkit [Github repo](https://github.com/howdyai/botkit).

-[slack_bot.js](https://github.com/howdyai/botkit/blob/master/slack_bot.js) An example bot that can be connected to your team.
-Useful as a basis for creating your first bot!

-[spark_bot.js](https://github.com/howdyai/botkit/blob/master/spark_bot.js) An example bot that can be connected to Cisco Spark.
-Useful as a basis for creating your first bot!

-[facebook_bot.js](https://github.com/howdyai/botkit/blob/master/facebook_bot.js) An example bot that can be connected to your Facebook page.
-Useful as a basis for creating your first bot!

-[twilio_ipm_bot.js](https://github.com/howdyai/botkit/blob/master/twilio_ipm_bot.js) An example bot that can be connected to your Twilio IP Messaging client.
-Useful as a basis for creating your first bot!

-[botframework_bot.js](https://github.com/howdyai/botkit/blob/master/botframework_bot.js) An example bot that can be connected to the Microsoft Bot Framework network.
-Useful as a basis for creating your first bot!

-[examples/demo_bot.js](https://github.com/howdyai/botkit/blob/master/examples/demo_bot.js) another example bot that uses different ways to send and receive messages.

-[examples/team_outgoingwebhook.js](https://github.com/howdyai/botkit/blob/master/examples/team_outgoingwebhook.js) an example of a Botkit app that receives and responds to outgoing webhooks from a single team.

-[examples/team_slashcommand.js](https://github.com/howdyai/botkit/blob/master/examples/team_slashcommand.js) an example of a Botkit app that receives slash commands from a single team.

-[examples/slackbutton_bot.js](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_bot.js) an example of using the Slack Button to offer a bot integration.

-[examples/slackbutton_incomingwebhooks.js](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_incomingwebhooks.js) an example of using the Slack Button to offer an incoming webhook integration.
-This example also includes a simple form which allows you to broadcast a message to any team who adds the integration.

-[example/sentiment_analysis.js](https://github.com/howdyai/botkit/blob/master/examples/sentiment_analysis.js) a simple example of a chatbot using sentiment analysis.
-Keeps a running score of each user based on positive and negative keywords.
-Messages and thresholds can be configured.

 ## Basic Usage

-Here's an example of using Botkit with Slack's [real time API](https://api.slack.com/rtm), which is the coolest one because your bot will look and act like a real user inside Slack.

 This sample bot listens for the word "hello" to be said to it -- either as a direct mention ("@bot hello") or an indirect mention ("hello @bot") or a direct message (a private message inside Slack between the user and the bot).